Ren0k/Project-Atmospheric-Drag/README.md

 This will let you skip the manual configuration section, and the script will 'Scan' your vessel as it currently is and continue as if you will fly retrograde
 - IPU Selector
 Depending on the size of your vessel, it might take a long time to analyze your vessel and create a profile.
 To lower the time required you can increase the IPU value.

+When you are done configuring, or if you have selected 'Analyze Now', the analysis tool begins.
+It will scan every single part, both in game and from the .craft file, obtain relevant information, and put it in one vesselPartList file.
+You will be shown a loading screen showing you the progress.
+Once this is completed, a new window with multiple options is shown.
+A quick overview:

+### Menu 2
+- Save Part List
+You can save the analyzed part list here and re-use it.
+Comes in handy if your vessel is complex and you had to manually input drag cube values; saves you from repeating this
+- Review Part List
+Analyze every single analyzed part, used to verify correct drag cube calculations
+- Review Parameters
+Shows you what parameters/configuration/orientation you have selected for this
+- Realtime Drag
+A dragGUI, similar to the KSP aeroGUI menu, but with more in depth information about vessel drag.
+Is computationally quite heavy and lacks a little bit behind the actual calculated drag values by KSP.
+- Create Profile
+Continues to the next menu where you can create a drag profile